Joe Biden socks and Kamala Harris scrunchies: Washington’s gift shops prepare for a new administration

-Every four to eight years, Washington’s gift shops and souvenir stands undergo an overnight transformation.
+After presidential elections every four or eight years, Washington’s gift shops and souvenir stands undergo an overnight transformation.
 Barack Obama action figures made way for “Make America Great Again” gear in 2016, and now Biden-Harris face masks and T-shirts are pushing MAGA hats to the clearance racks.

 “Whenever you have a change in administration, no matter who it is, there are new customers and all new energy,” said Alesia Jones, vice president of the longtime Washington store.
 “It’s like you flip a switch and have a completely new store.”